wp-plugins/plugin-organizer/readme.txt

 This plugin allows you to do the following:
 1. Change the order that your plugins are loaded.
 2. Selectively disable plugins by any post type or wordpress managed URL.
+3. Adds grouping to the plugin admin age.

 == Description ==